asmuth-archive/sinatra-static/README.md

 ### Supplying a process block ###

 `export!` can take a block that will be run for every page that is processed.
-Inside the block, and instance of the `Builder` class (the one that does all the work, see the API docs for more) will be accessible.
+Inside the block, and instance of the `Builder` class (the one that does all the work, see the API docs via `rake yard` for more) will be accessible.
 For example, let's add a path during the processing:

 ````ruby
 get '/this-route-has-an-internal-link' do